Generic Name: lacosamide (oral/injection) (la KOE sa mide)

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

-Lacosamide tablets or liquid can be taken with or without food.
+Lacosamide oral can be taken with or without food.

 Lacosamide injection is given as an infusion into a vein.
 A healthcare provider will give you this injection if you are unable to take the medicine by mouth.

-Call your doctor if your seizures get worse or you have them more often while taking lacosamide.
+Call your doctor if your seizures get worse or you have them more often while using lacosamide.

 Do not stop using lacosamide suddenly, even if you feel fine.
 Stopping suddenly may cause increased seizures.
 Follow your doctor's instructions about tapering your dose.